Michael Kailis

-Michael George Kailis AM CBE (14 February 1929 – 25 June 1999) was a West Australian businessman who founded the MG Kailis Group of companies, whose head office is in Fremantle, Western Australia.
+Michael George Kailis AM CBE (14 February 1929 – 25 June 1999) was a Western Australian businessman who founded the MG Kailis Group of companies, whose head office is in Fremantle, Western Australia.

 In 1960 he and his wife Patricia Kailis started a small rock lobster operation in Dongara, later expanding their interests into prawning, shipbuilding, aquaculture and the Kailis Jewellery line, built on pearls.

 Kailis's parents emigrated to Australia from the Greek island of Kastelorizo.

-His brother, Peter, founded the Red Rooster fast food chain.
+His cousin, Peter, founded the Red Rooster fast food chain.